Acoustics and Vibration Animations

 animation of people doing the stadium wave

 Have you ever "done the wave" as part of a large crowd at a football or baseball game?
 A group of people jumps up and sits back down, some nearby people see them and they jump up, some people further away follow suit and pretty soon you have a wave travelling around the stadium.
 The wave is the disturbance (people jumping up and sitting back down), and it travels around the stadium.
 However, none of the individual people in the stadium are carried around with the wave as it travels - they all remain at their seats.
-Check out this real-life example by a military precision drill team (form Physics Footnotes)
+Check out this real-life example by the Royal Thai Navy Drill Team.

 Sound waves in air behave in much the same way.
 As the wave pulse passes through, the particles in the air oscillate back and forth about their equilibrium positions but it is the disturbance which travels, not the individual particles in the medium.
 There are several other examples of wave types which can propagate through a mechanical medium.